-Horses may not be getting enough magnesium when levels are low in their feed.
-This is most likely to occur in the spring but can also happen at other times of year if pastures are fertilized to encourage fast growth.
+Horses may not get enough magnesium when their feed levels are low.
+This is most likely to occur in the spring but can also happen at other times of year, for example if pastures are fertilized to encourage fast growth.

 Horses that exercise frequently may have a greater need for magnesium because it is lost in sweat.
 Young foals also have a higher need to support growth.

 Horses with colic might benefit from supplementation.
 Low magnesium levels are seen in 78% of horses with enterocolitis.

 Approximately 40% of horses that have colic will have endotoxemia (presence of bacteria from inside the intestine in the blood) which triggers an immune response and causes magnesium levels to drop.